stephenh/joist-java/docs/bindgen.md

 Bindgen uses code generation, but is built on top of the JDK6 annotation processor API to provide (in Eclipse) a seamless editing/generation experience.
 The generated code is kept up to date as soon as "save" is hit.

+See [Code Generation](codeGeneration.html) for more discussion about the different types of code generation.

 Approach
 --------

-Bindgen generates closure-like classes that shadow classes annotated with `@Bindable` and provide type-safe instances of the [`Binding`](http://github.com/stephenh/bindgen/blob/4471fecafcaf6adb86044b661837c37278d269ca/bindgen/src/org/exigencecorp/bindgen/Binding.java) interface to allow frameworks to `get`/`set` that property's data.
+Bindgen generates closure-like classes that shadow classes annotated with `@Bindable` and provide type-safe instances of the [`Binding`](http://github.com/stephenh/bindgen/blob/4471fecafcaf6adb86044b661837c37278d269ca/bindgen/src/org/exigencecorp/bindgen/Binding.java) interface to allow frameworks to `get`/`set` properties' data.

 Example
 -------